Key Stage 4

 Resources supporting the current GCSE curriculum can be found on the History department pages of the Firefly site.

-Students currently in Year 9 will follow a new GCSE specification in History from September 2016.
 History is, at its heart, the study of human experience and human interaction.
-We have selected the Edexcel History GCSE 2016 specification in order to build on students’ knowledge and skills from Key Stage 3.
+We follow the Edexcel History GCSE 2016 specification in order to build on students’ knowledge and skills from Key Stage 3.
 The course covers a range of periods of history and blends overview and depth to strengthen their knowledge and understanding of key themes and developments from the Middle Ages to the present day.

 The course is composed of four units: